 ~ Synopsis from the back of the book

-During my twenties, I used to binge read a lot of Jackie Collins books.
-Often billed as explosive, scintillating, juicy, and such, her books were a fictionalized version of real Hollywood doings (or at least that’s how they were marketed).
-Reading Item Girl by Richa Lakhera reminded me of those good old days when I used to thrive on such books.
+During my twenties, I used to binge-read a lot of Jackie Collins books.
+Often billed as explosive, scintillating, juicy, and such, her books were fictionalized versions of real Hollywood happenings (or at least that’s how they were marketed).
+Reading Item Girl by Richa Lakhera reminded me of those good old days when I thrived on such books.

-I think now though I am not just not that into them anymore?
+I think now, though, I am not just not that into them anymore.
 Because Item Girl was a little disappointing.
-It has all the elements of a good Bollywood-ishtyle pageturner, very much in the mode of Jackie Collins, but something seemed missing.
+It has all the elements of a good Bollywood-style pageturner, very much in the mode of Jackie Collins, but something seemed missing.

-I realized very quickly into the book what that missing something was.
+I realized very quickly in the book what that missing something was.
 I really missed having one strong character to root for.
 Here is a story about a really vile character getting killed in a vile way by another vile person.
-In fact hardly anyone in the book is nice or pleasant.
-The few hero/heroine types have such poor character development that I found myself not caring very much what happened to them during the course of the book.
+In fact, hardly anyone in the book is nice or pleasant.
+The few hero/heroine types have such poor character development that I found myself not caring very much about what happened to them during the course of the book.

 Another point that bothered me was how the book moved jerkily from past to present and from one person’s POV to another’s rather randomly, and the heaps of bad language scattered throughout the book.
 Yeah, yeah, it’s a book about Bollywood, of course it’s going to have some foul words, but I think it was really overdone and unnecessary in many places, and I just plain found it tasteless and repetitive.